CarlWebster/XenServer/README.md

     -NoPoolMemory [<SwitchParameter>]
         Excludes Pool Memory information from the output document.

-        This Switch is useful in large XenServer pools, where there may be many hosts.
+        This Switch is helpful in large XenServer pools, where there may be many hosts.

         This parameter is disabled by default.
         This parameter has an alias of NPM.